Nav-aggarwal09/Text-File-Analysis/README.md

 # Text-File-Analysis

+## What it is
-This parses a text file and gives an analysis on it
+This script parses a text file and gives statistics on the file's words.

+## How it works